Agent swarms: cooperation and coordination under stringent communications constraint: Agent and swarm metrics

 \subsection{Connectedness}

 A ``completely connected swarm'' (CCS) is formed if it is possible to send a message from any one agent to any other agent, possibly via intermediate agents.
-Here, this determination is also subject to there being (a) no more than three such hops, and (b) that the probability of the message successfully traversing the whole path is above some suitably chosen probability threshold $\pthreshold$.
-Here we typically choose $\pthreshold = 0.75$, and three hops, as a convenient values that retain consideration of reasonably likely communications.
-This is a different measure than the large connected component of standard network theory, but is chosen to mimic plausible limitations on message passing across the swarm.
+Here, this determination is also subject to there being (a) no more than three such hops, and (b) that the probability of the message successfully traversing the whole path is above some suitably chosen probability threshold $\pthreshold$; {as indicated on fig. \ref{fig-connectify}.} Here we typically choose $\pthreshold = 0.75$ and three hops, {as convenient criteria that provide representative results, and making CCS connectivity achievable, but not always guaranteed.} This is a different measure than the large connected component of standard network theory, but is chosen to mimic plausible limitations on message passing across the swarm. {That is, this choice of $\pthreshold= 0.75$ is chosen so as to cover scenarios where some message loss is present, but where messages are not routinely lost.
+Increasing the value of $\pthreshold$ demands more reliable messaging, and makes it harder to achieve the CCS criteria; decreasing it makes it easier; but in general the results are not particularly sensitive to any specific choice.}

 This determination of connectedness does make the artificial assumption that the complete set of accuracies ${\Aknow}^i_j$ could somehow be collected together, to enable a matrix of agent-to-agent message success probabilities.
-Thus, whilst a useful metric for judging the success of a simulation or some chosen messaging tactics, it is not something that any one agent can know or calculate.
+Thus, whilst a useful metric for judging the success of a simulation or some chosen messaging tactics, it is not something that any one agent can calculate.

-Indeed, in this simple model here we have that each agent $a$ only knows at best its own (nearest neighbour) star-network; it has no way of inferring anything about connected components that involve hopping along multiple links.
-Any non-star ``connected component'' is not something an agent can ever know, and therefore is not knowledge an agent can use to make decisions.
-This is why we introduced the agent-centric performance measures $\bar{\Aknow}^i$ above, since these tell us whether an (or each) agent is likely to have enough (accurately) known neighbours in its star, so that a CCS (or even a large connected component) might exist.
+Indeed, in this simple model here we have that each agent $a$ is only aware of its own star-network; it has no way of inferring anything about connected components that involve hopping along multiple links.
+Any non-star ``connected component'' is not something an agent can ever be aware of, and therefore is not something an agent can use to make decisions.
+This is why we introduced the agent-centric performance measures $\bar{\Aknow}^i$ above, {since these tell us whether each agent is likely to have enough accurately linked neighbours} in its star, so that a CCS (or even a large connected component) might exist.